ironhack-datalabs/dataV2-labs/module-2/Reading-Stats-Concepts/README.md

 ##

+## Deliverables
+You need to submit a markdown file with the answers to the questions above.
+You can create a new `.md` file or directly edit the `README.md`.

+## Submission
+Upon completion, add your deliverables to git.
+Then commit git and push your branch to the remote.

+# I hope i understood the task properly...:
 This is similar to train_test_split from scikit learn or to random blind doubletests in medical studies.

 The steps are: